prep2/Kellermann-Foundation/Modern Instructions.md

 Launch Intellij and open the **hospital_maternity_hmis_project** folder inside the **Kellermann-Foundation** folder.
 This is where Tomcat will set its starting directory when you start up the server.

->Make sure your Project SDK is Java 1.8 inside Project Structure (located in the File tab or the grid icon in the top left of the IDE).
+>Make sure your Project SDK is **Java 1.8** inside Project Structure (located in the File tab or the grid icon in the top left of the IDE).

 Next we need to add a Tomcat configuration.
 There is a configuration dropdown between the build and run icons in the toolbar, click it and open the **Edit Configurations** link.
 Click **Add New Configuration** and select Tomcat Server.
 You may need to hit a "Show more" button of some kind.
 It will ask you if you want a local or a remote configuration, select **local**.
 Intellij should auto-populate the default settings which *may* work out of the box.

+In the Tomcat folder, there will be a file called server.xml, search for and open it and change the shutdown port from -1 to 82.

 Try running the program using the Build & Run buttons, it should open the login page at http://localhost:8080/BHMS/

-If it doesn't work, try changing the port and URL in the Edit Configurations panel.
+If it doesn't work, try changing the port and URL in the Edit Configurations panel and the server.xml file.
 For example, change http://localhost:8080/BHMS/ to http://localhost:8082/BHMS/

-Make sure the HTTP and the URL match when you do so.
+Make sure the HTTP and the URL match if you make any port changes.
-Other issues can come up, Google may help you resolve those quickly.
+Other issues can come up, Google may help you resolve those.

 ## Populating the Database ##
 To populate the database, you need to run commands inside the MariaDB shell.
 Search for MariaDB on your computer, you should see a shell with the name **Command Prompt (MariaDB 10.4 (x64))**.
 Open it, and note that the shell opens to your *\Windows\system32* folder.
 You need to change the directory to the folder containing the database SQL scripts located in **\Kellermann-Foundation\sql**.